yuwei2010/higress-ops-mcp-server/README.md

 # Higress MCP Server

-A Model Context Protocol (MCP) server implementation that allow configuration and management of Higress.
+A Model Context Protocol (MCP) server implementation that enables comprehensive configuration and management of Higress.
+This repository also provides an MCP client built on top of LangGraph and LangChain MCP Adapters, facilitating interaction with the Higress MCP Server through a well-designed agent flow architecture.

 ## Demo

 https://github.com/user-attachments/assets/bae66b77-a158-452e-9196-98060bac0df7

 ## Config Environment Variables